The analysis presented on the website is based on the data from newest edition (2025).

 Prostate cancer

-The GAP analysis revealed moderate limitations in access to ovarian cancer treatment and diagnosis in the Visegrad Group (V4) countries.
+The report identified moderate limitations in access to the diagnosis and treatment of prostate cancer in the Visegrad Group (V4) countries.

 Read more